Smith Plastic Surgery Logo.

 For abdominoplasty procedures, the average….

-Hospitalization time: May be performed as a day surgery procedure or with a one night stay in the hospital.
+• Hospitalization time: May be performed as a day surgery procedure or with a one-night stay in the hospital.

-Bruising and swelling resolve: 7-21 days
+• Bruising and swelling resolve: 7-21 days.

-Return to work, social activity: 5-14 days
+• Return to work, social activity: 5-14 days (depending on the extent of the procedure).

-Aerobic or strenuous activity: 3-6 weeks
+• Aerobic or strenuous activity: 3-6 weeks.

 We encourage immediate return to full normal activity very rapidly.
 To assure the best result and prevent damaging the reshaped areas, we’ll tailor a program of return to exercise according to your specific procedure.